 THE FOOD OF HERITAGE FOOD TRUCK CATERING

-Our food is Delicious because it relies on the freshness of ingredients from our farm partners and local aggregators and on the culinary talent of Chef Emmett.
-Our recipes are complex, with a large number of ingredients whose interaction Chef Emmett continuously analyzes in our kitchen.
+Our food is Delicious because it relies on the freshness of ingredients from our farm partners and local aggregators and on the culinary talent of Chef Lorena.
+Our recipes are complex, with a large number of ingredients whose interaction Chef Lorena continuously analyzes in our kitchen.

 It is Affordable because we have very little food waste since we only prepare meals for which we have pre-paid orders for it, since we only prepare food for events in large quantity (as opposed to street-vending food trucks or providers of individual meals who have to bet on demand every day), and because we help local farmers reduce their cost by helping them scale their production.

 Our food is Nutritious because, under the leadership of Dr. Gary, we design meals that allow you to “eat the rainbow” of colored vegetables, giving you the anti-inflammatory nutrients that will prevent the development of chronic diseases.
 Our meals also make disproportionate use of the omega-3 “good fat” that is missing in most Americans food diet.
 We also utilize the compensating power of potassium to neutralize the inflammatory impact of salt on the body and similarly use fibers and protein to help “flush out” the use of sugar in some of our dishes.

 Our food is Creative because our chef is passionate about creating unique flavors at the intersection of farm-fresh local ingredients and ethnic cuisines of the world, two points of departure that are typically not found in the same food.
 Most ethnic foods do not generally rely on locally-sourced ingredients.
 Farm-to-table food typically consists of more traditional Western farm fare (salads, grilled meats, etc.) and does not focus on developing exotic dishes inspired by ethnic cuisines of the world.